10” server racks are great for organising small equipment that is way too small for the full size of standard 19” racks.

 - BHCS: Button Head Cap Screw (their cap size profile is necessary for cube corners and blind joints, and it has more surface area than socket-head screws for gripping rack mount plates)

 - SS: Stainless Steel, followed by a grade number.
-The austenitic family (200 and 300 series grades) is non-magnetic
+The austenitic family (200 and 300 series) is non-magnetic

 M5×16 is for cube corners and blind joints.
-M5×8 should be sufficient for all rack mounts.
-Thinner plates may need M5×6.
+M5×8 should be sufficient for all rack mounts, but thinner mounting plates will need M5×6 or padding washers.

 - 3DPrintronics: